isobar-nz/silverstripe-seeder/README.md

-`--force` do not take into account current seeds when calculating how many records to create `--class ClassName` only create seeds for the given ClassName
+`--force` do not take into account current seeds when calculating how many records to create

+`--class ClassName` only create seeds for the given ClassName

+note: Windows users can use `php framework/cli-script.php` instead of `framework/sake`

 ## Basic Configuration